Proving the existence of localized patterns, periodic solutions, and branches of periodic solutions in the 1D Thomas model: Branches of Periodic Solutions

-This allows us to remove the factor of $2N_c + 1$ that was obtained in \cite{dominic_sh_periodic}.
 The constructions of both $\overline{\mathbf{W}}(s)$ and $A_{c}(s)$ objects can be found in Section 4.1 of \cite{dominic_sh_periodic} with only minor changes as we have a system.
 Due to the similarity, we omit the details and refer the interested reader to the aforementioned paper.
 We also define $\mathcal{F}_{\mathcal{N}}\{\cdot\}$ and $\mathcal{F}_{\mathcal{N}}^{-1}\{\cdot\}$ to be the Fourier transform and inverse Fourier transform respectively of a Chebyshev sequence with $\mathcal{N}$ coefficients.
 Finally, we denote the product of two Chebyshev sequences by $\underset{\mathcal{N}}{*}$ defined as { } where $.*$ denotes pointwise multiplication between the Chebyshev coefficients.
 We also define

 We are now ready to compute the bounds.
 As shown in \cite{dominic_sh_periodic}, the bounds for periodic solutions can be (essentially) re-used.
 Our primary task to assign the correct size of products for Chebyshev sequences.
 That is, we choose the correct $\mathcal{N}$ to compute $\mathscr{v}_1(s)\mathscr{v}_2(s)$ using \eqref{eq : chebproduct}.
 We now compute the $Y_0^{[s]}$ bound. \begin{lemma} Let $Y_0^{[s]} > 0$ be defined as